How to Take Payments with Verint: PCI-Compliant Payment Integration for Verint-Powered Contact Centres

 Frequently Asked Questions

-How does Shuttle interact with Verint recording?
+How does Shuttle keep card data out of Verint recording?

 Will Shuttle work with Verint's quality and AI analytics?